The 2018 NDSC Convention will take place July 12-15, at the Sheraton Dallas Hotel in Dallas, TX.

 • PPT’s and Handouts Due – Friday, June 8, 2018

 The NDSC Convention is the largest event of its kind attracting more than 3,500 participants worldwide.
 It will take place July 12 – 15, 2018 at the Sheraton Dallas Hotel in Dallas, TX.
 Workshops will take place Friday, July 13, Saturday, July 14 and Sunday, July 15.
 Only speakers who are available to present on all three days should apply.
-Special consideration will be given to professionals attending the DSMIG Annual Symposium on Friday, July 21.
+Special consideration will be given to professionals attending the DSMIG Annual Symposium on Friday, July 13.

 - Workshop Topics Requested

 - Youth & Adult Conference Speakers

 The Youth & Adult Conference Support Team is looking for engaging self-advocates (individuals with DS age 15 and older) to share their talents, experiences and perspectives with their peers.
 This could be you!